 Last year we provided care and support for 6,500 local people and their families affected by a terminal illness.

 As a registered charity we need to raise £15 million every year to continue to care for people when it matters most.
 Without the support of our local communities this wouldn’t be possible.

-We have some fantastic gardens opening this year, however, we are always looking to ‘grow’ our garden numbers.
+We are always looking to ‘grow’ our garden numbers.

-Below, one of our supporters explains why she opened her garden for St Christopher’s last year.
+Below, one of our supporters explains why she opened her garden for St Christopher’s in 2017.

 The beautiful garden pictured below in Eltham was opened by Pat Chapman in memory of Dave Ayling.

 Dave, the father of Pat’s son-in-law, came to St Christopher's as a day patient and enjoyed taking part in arts projects such as pottery and painting.